WomenPlusPlus/deploy-impact-21-kona-b/README.md

 * Facilitate access to NGO information to fulfill user's needs using intelligent technologies, i.e. Dots.

 ## 💡 Solution <a name = "idea"></a>
-Easing the search for assistance and support can be done by empowering people to know what their human rights are, where to look for reliable help, what to expect from aid services, and how to contact the organisations.
+Facilitating the search for assistance and support can be done by empowering people to know what their human rights are, where to look for reliable help, what to expect from aid services, and how to contact the right organisations.

 6 weeks ago we did [brainstorming sessions](https://www.figma.com/file/EOSp95m8WUGfHw4U4xhtg0/Brainstorming-the-solution-for-Dots.?node-id=0%3A1) to define how we were going to solve the stated Dots problem, and how we could use the information to satisfy our stakeholders' needs.
 The solution was provided by Kona Connect by means of the platform "Dots.", a web app used by people in vulnerable situations to search for help.
 To do this, Kona Connect's team has identified and classified the social organizations.
 In order to provide accurate information for the users, we have improved the database by including information about the age and gender of the target individuals, the SDGs and sub-SDGs to which they contribute, location, and contact information (coordinates, address, email, phone number, opening hours, web site, social media, etc.).